Authmaker/documentation/build-backend/route-authentication.md

 module.exports.modelName = 'Post';
 ```

-In the above example, the post's author is defined as an ObjectId that points to a specific User object in our database.
+The post's author is defined as an ObjectId that points to a specific User object in our database.
 The ObjectId is a special value that MongoDB and Mongoose use to uniquely identify all data.
 When a user signs up for your application through Authmaker, they are stored in your database as a User model, each with their own ObjectId that can be referenced from other models.

-#### Add authorization details to routes

-TODO: update this section

-We need to explicitly define which routes require authorization and authentication.
-Here is the behavior we want from our app:

-- Anyone can view posts.
-(No authentication or authorization required.)
-- Only registered users who are logged-in can create, update, and delete posts.
-(Authentication required.)
-- Only the author of the post can update or delete a post.
-(Authorization required.)

-Adding authentication to a route is easy, simply include `authentication: authmakerVerifyExpress.mongo()` in your route and Authmaker handles the rest.
-Since we want only authenticated users to be able to create, update, or delete posts, we will include this authentication on all of those routes below.

-Similarly, we need to include authorization rules for certain routes.
-An authenticated user should only be permitted to edit or delete their own posts, no one else's.
-We include specifications for authorization on the 'update' and 'delete' routes below.
-TODO: Explain in one or two sentences what is happening with the authorization hook.
+Now that the schema for our post model is updated, the database is expecting a valid user's ObjectId for its 'author' property.
+[Middleware](http://expressjs.com/en/guide/using-middleware.html) is used by Express to inspect or modify server requests and responses. `express-autoroute-json` allows us to add our own custom middleware before or after it executes its internal middleware, using the hooks `preMiddleware()` or `postMiddleware()`.

+In the example below, we attach the authenticated user's id to any new posts they create using the `preMiddleware()` hook that gives us access to the request object received by the server.

 ```javascript
 // server/routes/v1/post.js